tomx4096/OpenOversight/CONTRIB.md

 Once you're done, `make stop` and `make clean` to stop and remove the containers respectively.

+If you want to use the interactive Python Flask debugger, you can use the browser-based console with the PIN that will be visible via `docker-compose logs`.

 ### VirtualBox + Vagrant

 Our standard development environment is an Ubuntu 14 VM.
 We manage it with Vagrant, which means you'll need Vagrant and VirtualBox installed to start out.